threefoldtech/info_grid/src/farmers/farmerbot/farmerbot_quick.md

 Once you've set a Farmerbot systemd service [as show above](#set-a-systemd-service), the Farmerbot will start writing logs to the file `farmerbot.log` in the directory `farmerbotfiles`.

 Thus, you can get more details on the operation of the Farmerbot by inspecting the log file.
+This can also be used to see the **Farmerbot Report Table** as this table is printed in the Farmerbot log.

 * See all logs so far
   ```